 The Zen Lab DIY Slime Kit is a kit with lots of different slime colors in small containers and loads of accessories to keep the fun going.
 This kit includes additives for the slime, plus molds, knives, straws, and more.
 During testing, little ones found this slime good for hours of fun as it challenged their creativity with so much to do.

-Once mushed together, there is no way to get them apart, and the resulting color is not appealing.
+Once mushed together, there is no way to get them apart, and the resulting color is not appealing (think baby poo brown).
 However, our testers didn't mind.
 We suspect the lifespan of this slime is less than regular slime as it seems to dry out faster.
 Also, since it is only one kind with no accessories, it probably won't keep little one's attention as long as some of the competition.
 Overall, if you are looking for fluffy or "cloud" slime, we like this option, and the fact that it comes ready to play with is a bonus for busy parents and impatient kids.

-The Original Stationery Unicorn Slime Kit is a tub of fun with more accessories than you can shake a stick at.
+The Original Stationery Unicorn Slime Kit is a tub of fun ingredients with more accessories than you can shake a stick at.
 This pink tub has slime and lots of cool things for mixing, including scent and color.
 It comes with a book of how-to's, and you get to make the slime yourself, which can be fun interaction for kids and parents to do together.

 The National Geographic Mega Slime Kit & Putty Lab is a ready-to-go kit with several kinds of putty and slime to work with.
 We like that there is no setup with this kit and that kids can change from one container to another when they get bored with the properties of one.
 This kit has 3 types of putty and several interesting slime choices, including liquid slime we didn't see elsewhere.

-The Kicko Glow in The Dark Slime is a cool pack of glowing slime in different colors.
+The Kicko Glow in The Dark Slime is a cool pack of glowing slime in various colors.
 Each color comes in its own container that is easy for kids to open and close.
 The slime is cool to the touch and has a wet feel some testers liked.

-The quantities in each cup are small, so it isn't a good go-to for big projects.
+The quantity in each cup is small, so it isn't a good go-to for big projects.
 Also, some kids may not like the wet feel even though it doesn't make your hands wet.
 This slime will dry out if not kept in a closed container, and its lifespan is likely shorter than the putty in this review.
 Overall, this is a great choice for multiple kids at parties or siblings.
 It would also make a great pack for keeping a spare on hand when one lands in the dirt or gets covered in hair.